 The U.S. Environmental Protection Agency (EPA) invites nominations from a diverse range of qualified candidates to be considered for appointment to its National Environmental Justice Advisory Council (NEJAC).
 The NEJAC was chartered to provide advice regarding broad, crosscutting issues related to environmental justice.
-This notice solicits nominations to fill approximately eight (8) vacancies for terms through June 15, 2017.
-To maintain the representation outlined by the charter, nominees will be selected to represent: Academia (1 vacancies); grassroots community-based organizations (1 vacancy); non-governmental/environmental organizations (2 vacancies); State government agencies (1 vacancy); business and industry (1 vacancy) and indigenous community-based organizations (2 vacancies).
-Vacancies are anticipated to be filled by May 2015.
+This notice solicits nominations to fill approximately seven (7) new vacancies for terms through June 15, 2016.
+To maintain the representation outlined by the charter, nominees will be selected to represent: Academia (2 vacancies); grassroots community-based organizations (1 vacancy); non-governmental/environmental organizations (2 vacancies); State government agencies (1 vacancy); and indigenous community-based organizations (1 vacancy).
+Vacancies are anticipated to be filled by May 2013.
 Sources in addition to this Federal Register Notice also may be utilized in the solicitation of nominees.

 FOR FURTHER INFORMATION CONTACT: